 Also the Hyper-V VM didn’t have a DVD drive Network Adapter, but these were easily fixed.

 WPEngine comes highly recommended and their info/pricing looks great.

 Resizing, Dragging, and Positioning windows on my 30″ display seems like an archaic practice in the age of Tablets and such.
 And the Microsoft Snap-To functions for position windows only lets you do side-by-side (left and right side of screen).
 And if you’ve got 2 monitors, it’s even worse….

 This utility picks up where Microsoft left off.
 A simple CTRL+ALT and a number on the NumPad puts your window in any of the 4 Corners, or Centered in the middle – giving you 6 spots to easily position in with a simple hot-key.
 Kind of awesome.

 DISCLAIMER: Disclaimer for anyone stumbling on this from the series-of-tubes-net….
-The following steps are not exact and doing any of this could totally JACK UP YOUR SHIT, so tread with caution or CLOSE YOUR BROWSER NOW.
+The following steps are not exact and doing any of this could totally CORRUPT YOUR SYSTEM/DATA, so tread with caution or CLOSE YOUR BROWSER NOW.

 So it seems I have seen this more than once in my life but have to relearn how to recover each time because it just isn’t commonly google-able.
 So blogging it here for my future self to reference later.

 Software mirroring in Windows Server (2008 R2 for this exmaple) is great and all, but when you have a drive failure it isn’t very clear how to exactly recover.